mcinglis/c-style/readme.md

 }
 ```

-The other case to use pointer arguments is if the function *needs* nullity (i.e. the poor man's [Maybe](http://learnyouahaskell.com/making-our-own-types-and-typeclasses)).
-If so, use const to signal that the pointer is not for modification.
+The other situation to use pointer arguments is if the function *needs* nullity (i.e. the poor man's [Maybe](http://learnyouahaskell.com/making-our-own-types-and-typeclasses)).
+If so, be sure use `const` to signal that the pointer is not for modification, and so it can accept `const` arguments.

 ``` c
 // Good: `NULL` represents an empty list, and list is a pointer-to-const